unjs/unctx/README.md

 const { use: useAwesome, call } = useContext('awesome-lib')
 ```

-You can also create your own internal namespace with `createNamespace` utility for more advanced usecases.
+You can also create your own internal namespace with `createNamespace` utility for more advanced use cases.

 ## Typescript